 A money services business (MSB) is a legal term used by financial regulators to describe businesses that transmit or convert money.
 The definition was created to encompass more than just banks that normally provide these services to include non-bank financial institutions.

-Regulated by MAS, Singapore’s Central Bank
+Compliant with MAS, Singapore’s Central Bank

 The Monetary Authority of Singapore (MAS) is Singapore‘s central bank and financial regulatory authority.
 It administers the various statutes pertaining to money, banking, insurance, securities, and the financial sector in general, as well as currency issuance.